azsk/AzTS-docs/Control coverage/Feature/CosmosDB.md

 ### Azure Policy or ARM API used for evaluation

-- ARM API to get CosmosDB resources in a subscription: /subscriptions/{subscriptionId}/providers/Microsoft.DocumentDB/databaseAccounts?api-version=2022-11-15<br />
+- ARM API to get Cosmos DB resources in a subscription: /subscriptions/{subscriptionId}/providers/Microsoft.DocumentDB/databaseAccounts?api-version=2022-11-15<br />
 **Properties:** properties.minimalTlsVersion
  <br />